cocotb/cocotb/documentation/source/troubleshooting.rst

 Check your simulator
 --------------------

-Sometimes, simulators modify the ``LD_LIBRARY_PATH`` so they point to the libraries that are shipped with instead of the system libraries.
+Sometimes, simulators modify the :envvar:`LD_LIBRARY_PATH` so they point to the libraries that are shipped with instead of the system libraries.
 If you are running an old simulator, the packaged libraries may include a pre-C++11 libstdc++.
-To see if your simulator is modifying the ``LD_LIBRARY_PATH``, open the simulator up to an internal console and obtain the environment variable.
+To see if your simulator is modifying the :envvar:`LD_LIBRARY_PATH`, open the simulator up to an internal console and obtain the environment variable.

-For example, with Mentor Questa and Cadence Xcelium, one could open a Tcl console and run the ``env`` command to list the current environment.
+For example, with Mentor Questa and Cadence Xcelium, one could open a Tcl console and run the :command:`env` command to list the current environment.
-The ``LD_LIBRARY`` path should appear in the list.
+The :envvar:`LD_LIBRARY_PATH` should appear in the list.

-If the simulator does modify the ``LD_LIBRARY_PATH``, refer to the simulator documentation on how to prevent or work around this issue.
+If the simulator does modify the :envvar:`LD_LIBRARY_PATH`, refer to the simulator documentation on how to prevent or work around this issue.

 For example, Questa ships with GCC.
 Sometimes that version of GCC is old enough to not support C++11 (<4.8).
-When you install cocotb, ``pip`` uses the system (or some other) compiler that supports C++11.
+When you install cocotb, :command:`pip` uses the system (or some other) compiler that supports C++11.
-But when you try to run cocotb with the older Questa, it prepends the older libraries Questa ships with to ``LD_LIBRARY_PATH``.
+But when you try to run cocotb with the older Questa, it prepends the older libraries Questa ships with to :envvar:`LD_LIBRARY_PATH`.
 This causes the older libstdc++ Questa ships with to be loaded, resuling in the error message.
-For Questa, you can use the ``-noautoldlibpath`` option to turn off the ``LD_LIBRARY_PATH`` prepend to resolve this issue.
+For Questa, you can use the :option:`-noautoldlibpath` option to turn off the :envvar:`LD_LIBRARY_PATH` prepend to resolve this issue.

 Using cocotb with more than one Python installation